oVirt/ovirt-site/source/develop/release-management/features/hosted-engine-migration-to-4-0.md

 ### Summary

 In 3.6 the engine rpms were released also for el6 so user could deply the hosted-engine on el6.
-In 4.0 we are going to release the oVirt engine for el7 but not for el6 so we should provide an upgrade path for who deployed hosted-engine using an el6 based VM.
+In 4.0 we are releasing oVirt engine for el7 but not for el6 so we should provide an upgrade path for who deployed hosted-engine using an el6 based VM.

 ### Owner